alters-mit/sticky_mitten_avatar/README.md

 ## Installation

 1. [Install TDW](https://github.com/threedworld-mit/tdw/).
-Make sure you are using the latest version.
+Make sure you are using v1.7.16
 2. Clone this repo.
 3. `cd path/to/sticky_mitten_avatar` (replace `path/to` with the actual path).
 4. Install the local `sticky_mitten_avatar` pip module: